Are you looking for a quality dictation microphone with great accuracy and speed of voice recognition?

 Check the audio settings on your computer – Is the input volume set to 100%?
 Is the system input quality set to max?
 Always make sure you check these things periodically.

 Consider using a pop filter – If you decide to get a condenser mic on a stand, make sure you have a pop filter as well.
-It will eliminate plosives, and help you achieve higher quality of voice recognition.
+It will eliminate plosives, and help you achieve a higher quality of voice recognition.

 All in all, before buying your brand new microphone, whichever it might be, it’s important to know your needs and imperatives.